afshinator/OdinRailsStudyGroup/week4-transcript.md

   - I call mine [RestPinger](https://github.com/afshinator/playground/tree/master/RestPinger)

   - let's play with it...
+Here is the rake:routes output that annotate_gem model puts in routes.rb:

+  **Hacking 101** : Forge the url that the browser would send your rails app; lets try some benign, and then some downright destructive stuff...

 ![alt text](./img/4-routes.rb1.png "routes from railstutorial app")

 ### Hartl's Tutorial - [Chapter 3](http://ruby.railstutorial.org/chapters/static-pages#top) Misc points of interest